HsiangHung/Machine_Learning_Note/Statistical_Test/Q_Q_Plot/README.md

-# Q Q Plot
+# Q-Q Plot

 Q Q Plots (Quantile-Quantile plots) are plots of two quantiles against each other.
 A quantile is a fraction where certain values fall below that quantile (5%, 10%,...99%).
 The purpose of Q Q plots is to find out if two sets of data come from the same distribution.
-A 45 degree angle is plotted on the Q Q plot; if the two data sets come from a common distribution, the points will fall on that reference line [[Statistics How To]][Q Q Plots: Simple Definition & Example].
+A 45 degree angle is plotted on the Q-Q plot; if the two data sets come from a common distribution, the points will fall on that reference line [[Statistics How To]][Q Q Plots: Simple Definition & Example].

 You can use any continuous distribution (not only limited to **normal distribitopn**) as a comparison, for example, a Weibull distribution, a lognormal distribution or a uniform distribution, as long as you can calculate the quantiles.
 In fact, a common procedure is to test out several different distributions with the Q Q plot to see if one fits your data well.

 There is a tutorial video: [StatQuest: Quantile-Quantile Plots (QQ plots), Clearly Explained ](https://www.youtube.com/watch?v=okjYjClSjOg).

-## How to Make a Q Q Plot
+## How to Make a Q-Q Plot

 Sample question: Do the following values come from a **normal distribution**?